 The Caregiver Relief Program is committed to provide relief to families and primary caregivers of acquired brain injury survivors.
 We strive to provide accessible care by presenting an array of options for caregiver relief services, which ensure unique individual needs are met.

-The Caregiver Relief Program provides relief to families and primary caregivers of individuals with acquired brain injuries for a maximum period of 12 consecutive months.
+The Caregiver Relief Program supports families by providing PSW services for 4 hours, once per week, for a maximum period of 12 consecutive months.
 Services offered by our Caregiver Relief Program include but may not be limited to:

-Attendant Care (e.g., personal care, completion of household tasks like laundry or cooking, supervision/support within the home to allow caregiver to leave ensuring safety for loved one)
+1. AttendantCare(e.g., personal care, completion of household tasks like laundry or cooking, supervision/support within the home to allow caregiver to leave ensuring safety for loved one).

-Community Social Support (e.g., assistance accessing community programs or activities, both attending & participating)
+2. Community Social Support (e.g., assistance accessing community programs or activities, both attending & participating)

 The BIAPH Caregiver Relief Program was first established in 2005 via proceeds from the Yuri Mutiger Memorial Fund.
 Yuri was a brain injury survivor who passed away in May 2003, after struggling with the devastating effects of his brain injury.
 For ten years Yuri’s family and friends organized an annual memorial golf tournament called the Golf 4 Yuri Tournament.
 All proceeds from the tournaments were donated to BIAPH and mandated for the Caregiver Relief Program.

 The BIAPH Caregiver Relief program is now solely supported by BIAPH fundraising activities, donations and corporate sponsorships.
 It receives no government funding but instead relies on the generosity of those in the community who are passionate about providing such an important service to this population.

 BIAPH and our community offer sincere thanks to those who dedicate their time and contribute so generously to the Caregiver Relief fund.